contivpp/contivpp-site/content/blog/contiv-vpp-API-topology-example.md

 ## Show Pod Networking Topology (or part of it)

-Here we want to show how contivpp.io sets up the network so that pods on different hosts (nodes) can talk to each other.
-Logically speaking we have pods in a VRF connected up with a vxlan bridge virtual interface (vxlanBVI) inside a host.
+Here we want to show how contiv-vpp sets up the network so that pods on different hosts (nodes) can talk to each other.
+Logically speaking, we have pods in a VRF connected up with a vxlan bridge virtual interface (vxlanBVI) inside a host.
 The vxlanBVI interface and associated vxlan tunnel interfaces make up the bridge domain.

 - previous section showed us how to learn which pods are connected to which interface (usually tap) on the vswitch.
-Again inside a single node.
+Again, inside a single node.

 - REST API interfaces call (shown above) returns all interfaces on the vswitch inside a host.
 Tap interfaces with VPP-IP addresses (10.2.1.x) and the vxlanBVI interfaces are contained in a VRF.
 So a VRF interface set is (tap1, tapn, ... vxlanBVI).
 Note that vxlan tunnel interfaces along with their source and destination IP addresses are included in the API response as well.